 8.3.10.1 General

-The purpose of the Notification Control indication procedure is to provide information that for already established GBR QoS flow(s) for which notification control has been requested, the NG-RAN node involved in Dual Connectivity cannot fulfill the GFBR anymore or that it can fulfill the GFBR again.
+The purpose of the Notification Control indication procedure is to provide information that for already established GBR QoS flow(s) for which notification control has been requested, the NG-RAN node involved in Dual Connectivity cannot fulfil the GFBR anymore or that it can fulfil the GFBR again.

 The procedure uses UE-associated signalling.